Romanian whist

-The game's popularity is declining, and regularly scheduled card games between close friends become a less common pastime altogether.
-Some players will keep a notebook with their scoreboards to keep their competitive spirit sharp.

 The learning curve is around 10 minutes, while the average person can play a decent game the second time they try.
 If not played online the game is most often untimed.
 A typical online game will last for 15 to 30 minutes as opposed to 30 to 60 minutes required for a decent face to face game.
 As with most card games, an experienced player will take into account both the mathematical and psychological aspects of play.

 Rules

 Romanian whist is a game for 3 to 6 players (best for 4).
 Each player plays alone.
 From a standard deck use 8 cards for every player (24 for 3 players, 32 for 4 players and so on, to 48 for 6 players).

 For 7 players a deck of 48 (6x8) cards is used and the dealer doesn't deal cards for himself, playing the so-called "dead hand".
 As the turn to deal advances around the table, each player plays "dead hand" several times during a game.
 There is also the possibility of adding 4 more cards to the deck, turning it into a 56 card deck (for example some decks come with 4 jokers which can be denominated as "1" card, the card with the lowest rank).
 In this case 7 players can play normally.

 The cards rank as follows: A, K, Q, J, 10, 9, and so on.
 They have no value because it is a plain trick game.